How to Protect Yourself From Identity Theft

 - Card Verification Value (CVV): Along with the 16-digit account number and expiration date, most credit and debit cards also have a three or four-digit CVV printed on the back.
 The CVV is meant to provide an extra layer of security, particularly when you use the card for online or over-the-phone purchases.

 - Single-use numbers: Many credit card issuers will provide single-use card numbers for people to use when shopping online.
-A single-use card number is only good for one transaction, so even if a third party manages to intercept the number through malware or a data breach, it wouldn’t be much use to them.
+A single-use card number is only good for one transaction, so even if a third party manages to intercept the number through malware or a data breach, it wouldn’t be of much use to them.

 - Virtual card numbers: A virtual card number is separate from the number printed on your physical card and is usually stored in an online wallet.
 Although the number is connected to your card, it’s easy to delete it if there’s a data breach or if you lose your smartphone or another mobile device.

 - Fraud protection: If someone does get access to your credit card, the maximum amount you’re liable for legally is $50.
 Many credit card companies offer $0 fraud liability protection, meaning you don’t have to pay for any unauthorized use of your cards.
-For debit cards, the rules are different, and your liability could be $500 or even higher, depending on when you report the theft.

 Credit Card Security Tips